mmbman/Katagiri/1984-04-27-Awakening-of-Faith-Talk-6.md

 ### Summary

 In an extended dialog, Katagiri Roshi addresses the question of why we call truth “mind”.
 This leads to a fundamental overview of karma, zazen, and faith.
+(Here *karma* is discussed as “action”, “seeds”, “manifestation”, et cetera, and *faith* is discussed as “prayer” or “vow”.)

 ### Transcript